Docker ComposeDocker Compose

 Example

-Postgres 16 Not Compatible with 17 Error
+Postgres 16 not compatible with 17 error

 The data directory was initialized by PostgreSQL version 16, which is not compatible with this version 17.0 (Debian 17.0-1.pgdg120+1).

-To resolve this, you need to specify a specific tag for the postgres image in your Docker Compose file.
+To resolve this, you need to specify a specific tag for the PostgreSQL image in your Docker Compose file.
 In the example below, we specify 16 as the error above was originally initialized by version 16:

 yaml